Skip to content

 • open — any supported model (enterprise contract tier)

 ResolvedProfile carries the chosen model ID plus enforcement envelope (rate-limit, budget, fallback chain, defaults).
-Resolver is a pure function in each context’s application layer: resolve_profile(workspace_id, purpose) → ResolvedProfile.
+Resolution is a pure precedence function — resolve_active_profile(domain_id, org_id, purpose) → ResolvedProfile | None — backed by a per-request resolver whose in-process cache is invalidated on profile write, so an operator config change takes effect without a redeploy.

 Cost source: genai-prices, with a fallback registry in spectral.core.llm.pricing for models the package does not yet know.